ColinFay/backyard/README.md

 # backyard

-The goal of backyard is to provide a visual backend for Bookdown projects.
+The goal of backyard is to provide a visual backend for collaboration on Bookdown projects.

 ## Why `{backyard}`?